joblet

 # 2. Encrypt data before storage

-rnx run --volume=encrypted-data bash -c '
+rnx job run --volume=encrypted-data bash -c '

 echo "sensitive information" | \